SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Systemctl stop nginx ---> To stop the service.
 - Systemctl enable nginx ---> Automatically services will run.
 - Systemctl disable nginx ---> Will disable nginx.
 - What is Network managment in linux ?
-How do you check port and process running ? 'netstat -lntp' Every system we have 0-65,535 ports.
+How do you check port and process running ? 'netstat -lntp' In every system we have 0-65,535 ports.
 - What are the general trouble shooting process you do ?
 - How to give admin access (or) any other access to linux users ?
 Example two types of users.
 Linux admin team should have Full admin access ; DevOps team should have Limited sudo access.
 - Generally to give sudo access we have one file 'vim /etc/sudoers' It is not recommended to open this file because it is crucial, so linux has given one command to open then file safely that is 'visudo'